-Warwick Volunteers in Coventry schools

-Warwick Volunteers

-Warwick Volunteers is one of the UK's largest and most popular student volunteering schemes.
+Warwick Volunteers Warwick Volunteers is one of the UK's largest and most popular student volunteering schemes.
 It attracts 2500 registrants each year and its mentoring scheme alone has been estimated to have a social-economic worth of £1m to the local community.

-% 45,000

-international alumni of Warwick resident in 193 countries.
+45,000 international alumni of Warwick resident in 193 countries.

-of Warwick's international students would recommend the University - higher than the national average.
+83% of Warwick's international students would recommend the University - higher than the national average.

-8,350

-Warwick is one of the UK's most culturally diverse universities, with 8,350 international students from 72 different countries on campus in 2011/12.
+8,350 Warwick is one of the UK's most culturally diverse universities, with 8,350 international students from 72 different countries on campus in 2011/12.

-2,500

-Registrants for Warwick Volunteers every year.
+2,500 Registrants for Warwick Volunteers every year.

-£27.7m Total value to the local economy

-of Warwick Arts Centre.
+£27.7m Total value to the local economy of Warwick Arts Centre.

-G 62%

-Of visitors to Warwick Arts Centre come from Coventry & Warwickshire.
+62% Of visitors to Warwick Arts Centre come from Coventry & Warwickshire.

-700

-Trees planted by Warwick Volunteers teaming up with Canley residents to brighten up Canley Brook.
-The University of Warwick's impact in the region
+700 Trees planted by Warwick Volunteers teaming up with Canley residents to brighten up Canley Brook.

-of £520m in 2011/2012 that's worth £10m a week to the region.
+الدائداند We had an economic impact of £520m in 2011/2012 - that's worth £10m a week to the region.

-With 270,000 visitors in 2011/2012, the value of Warwick Arts Centre to the local community has been estimated at £27.7m.

-Culture & community

-Education & training

-23,226

-Warwick graduates live and work in the region.
+JLR, Tata and the UK

-Economic impact

-15,500 jobs

-in the West Midlands
+Government are funding the

+development of the National

+Automotive Innovation

+Campus at Warwick a £100m state-of-the-art

+new building.

+local area.

 Global connections

-Warwick is the only European

-University involved in the new

-Centre for Urban Science and Progress (CUSP) in New York.

-Connecting our global reputation to your

-> local area.

-•\$\$• JLR.
-Tata and the UK Government are funding the development of the National Automotive Innovation Campus at Warwick a £100m state-of-the-art new building.
-Find out more For more information on the University of Warwick and the report by independent consultants SQW, please visit: www.warwick.ac.uk/yourarea University of Warwick Coventry, CV4 8UW Tel +44 (0)24 7615 1041 find out more
+Scan me to find out more Find out more For more information on the University of Warwick and the report by independent consultants SQW, please visit: www.warwick.ac.uk/yourarea University of Warwick Coventry, CV4 8UW Tel +44 (0)24 7615 1041